-In this five-part seminar with Tessa Fontaine, we’ll explore notions of death and dying around the world, drawing from biology, philosophy, and beyond.
+In this five-part seminar, we’ll explore notions of death and dying around the world, drawing from biology, history, and beyond.

 Syllabus at a Glance